kriss3/dotNetPlaygound/README.md

 - Working on Functional C# - First, doing work on Map and Bind/BindFailure.
 - Working on Match function to extend Result type + examples of function chaining using Option<T>.
 - Explore pre-existing C# Functional libs like OneOf ErrorOr and others which dels with higher order functions
-- Error handling with multiple APIs and call to the 3rd party API
+- Error handling with multiple APIs and call to the 3rd party API (make sure the model supports potential errors from both APIs)